kandersolar/pvlib-python/paper/2023/paper.md

 These core tenets, along with sustained contributions from a passionate and committed community, have lead to its widespread adoption across the PV field [@Stein2022].
-In support of the claim that pvlib python provides meaningful value and addresses real needs, we list these quantitative metrics:
+In support of the claim that pvlib python provides meaningful value and addresses real needs, we offer these quantitative metrics:

 1. Its 2018 JOSS publication, at the time of this writing, ranks 14th by citation count out of the 2000+ papers published by JOSS to date.
-2. The Python Package Index (PyPI) classifies pvlib python as "critical project" due to being in the top 1% of the index's packages by download count.
+2. The Python Package Index (PyPI) classifies pvlib python as a "critical project" due to being in the top 1% of the index's packages by download count.
-3. The project's online documentation currently receives over 400,000 page views per year.
+3. The project's online documentation receives over 400,000 page views per year.
 4. pvlib python was found to be the third most used python project in the broader open-source sustainability software landscape, with the first